aselshall/rm/hw/presentation-hw.md

 **Presentation details:**
 - Reserve your time slot by writing your name on [this spreadsheet](https://docs.google.com/spreadsheets/d/1G-99MJ8G02TWRa-Wj1ddzGLvPtAC-wa310zh5G30alo/edit?usp=sharing), first come, first served!
 - A peer-evaluation will be conducted during the presentations.
 Please complete your evaluations, which I will collect at the end of the class.
+This will count as your participation grade for this class.
+Non-serious submissions, such as giving all full marks without providing critical feedback, will be discarded, and those grades will not count.
+Thoughtful and constructive evaluations are expected.
 - Do not forget to upload your final presentation on Canvas at least 30 minutes before class.

 **Evaluation:**